-When your Splunk deployment is ingesting build systems data, you can use it to accomplish application delivery and DevOps use cases.
+When your Splunk deployment is ingesting build systems data, you can use it to accomplish application delivery and DevOps use cases such as:

 Guidance for onboarding data can be found in the Spunk Documentation, Getting Data In (Splunk Enterprise) or Getting Data In (Splunk Cloud).
 In addition, these Splunk Add-Ons and Apps are helpful for working with build systems data.